 Three mornings, soon

 A parent in Park City opens her assistant on a Tuesday and types: "Notify me when swim lessons open for my 5-year-old."
 That's it.
-No app to download, no account to check weekly, no tab left open.
-Three weeks later the assistant pings her.
+She connected this service once, weeks ago, and then forgot about it: no app to download, no account to check weekly, no tab left open.
+Three weeks later the assistant pings her first.
 Inside the chat, not linked from it, a small card grid appears: four swim sessions, ages 4 to 6, with times and prices.
+She never went looking.
+It remembered, watched for her, and came back the moment it mattered.
 She taps a filter chip for Saturdays, the grid updates, and she registers.
 She never visited a website.

 Across town, a sales operations lead types: "When a deal closes in Salesforce, kick off the onboarding project in Asana and announce it in Slack."
 No Zapier recipe.
 No per-tool automation builder to learn.
 All three products are connected to her company's agent, the agent knows how to call each one, and the rule just runs.